Anjaana Anjaani: Development

-After having directed 3 back-to-back romantic comedies, namely Salaam Namaste (2005), Ta Ra Rum Pum (2007) and Bachna Ae Haseeno (2008) (also starring Ranbir Kapoor in the lead), Siddharth Anand wanted his next film to be a romance, yet different from the usual films which were being made at the time.
+After having directed three back-to-back romantic comedies, namely Salaam Namaste (2005), Ta Ra Rum Pum (2007) and Bachna Ae Haseeno (2008) (also starring Ranbir Kapoor in the lead), Siddharth Anand wanted his next film to be a romantic comedy-drama, yet different from the usual films which were being made at the time.
 Anand felt he had run out of plot ideas, believing he was writing just "another story".
-His wife Mamta then came up with the core narrative concept about "2 suicidal strangers meeting and falling in love".
+His wife Mamta then came up with the core narrative concept about "two suicidal strangers meeting and falling in love", on the basis of the 2008 Bengali film Mon Mane Na.
 Anand revealed that this changed his viewpoint, saying: "It was a scene that got me completely excited and we started writing immediately.
 It is a scene that dictates the story."

 Anand then approached novelist Advaita Kala to develop the story into a feature-length script.
 Although a bit hesitant, she accepted the offer.
 Intrigued by the premise of the story, Kala started sketching the characters over the next few days, and began writing the script, which she found very different from writing novels.
 Anand helped her understand the process of writing screenplays and co-wrote with her.
 Kala wrote the first draft, approaching it like writing a book, and sent it as chapters to Anand, saying: "Writing a screenplay can also be a lonely process like writing a novel, but along the way when others get involved, it becomes a fun, collaborative effort."